Protein Benefits – Whey Isolate

 MariGold’s Protein Bars – Our Ingredients

-At MariGold, we only use Premium Quality Whey Isolate that comes from grass-fed cows.
+At MariGold, we only use premium quality Truly Grass-fed Whey Isolate that comes from grass-fed cows.
 Each of our bars contain 20+ grams of protein and we never use soy, glycerin, or other less desirable forms of protein.

 So, if you’re lactose intolerant, you can eat our bars and remain bloat free (yeah!).
 Also, if you’re gluten intolerant, you don’t have to worry about the cross-reaction that is caused by casein (since we don’t have any casein!).
 It is cold processed so it protects the delicate amino-acid chains.